UcheIgbokwe/Hahn.ApplicatonProcess.Application/README.md

 Follow the steps below to run the application:

+# Prerequisities:
+In order to use this application, you will need Aurelia CLI, .NET 5 and NodeJs.

+If you don't have any, kindly install the following

+1. Install NodeJS version 10 or above.

+2. Install .NET 5

+3. Install a standard Git client eg GitBash and run "npm install -g aurelia-cli" on the Git client.

 # Step 1:
 Open the application in Visual Studio Code, any preferred IDE or terminal.